griffithlab/genviz.org/_posts/0004-02-01-DifferentialExpression.md

 # Read in the sample mappings
 sampleData <- read.delim("E-GEOD-50760-experiment-design.tsv")

-# also save a copy for later
+# Also save a copy for later
 sampleData_v2 <- read.delim("E-GEOD-50760-experiment-design.tsv")
 ```